 Materials managed unsustainably, such as timber and palm oil, can be contributors to deforestation, which is a major contributor to climate change.
 As part of our broader climate strategy, we developed responsible sourcing criteria for commodities that have been linked to deforestation such as our Responsible Palm Oil Sourcing Criteria and our Wood-Fiber Products Sourcing Criteria.
 We are also working with other partners in the value chain to implement these commodity-specific sourcing criteria.
-These value chain partners include NGOs (such as the Rainforest Alliance and Earthworm Foundation with whom we are engaging to work with our suppliers on timber and palm oil, respectively), research institutions (such as University of Wageningen), local communities, and smallholders.
+These value chain partners include NGOs (such as the Rainforest Alliance and Earthworm Foundation with whom we are engaging to work with our suppliers on timber and palm oil, respectively), local communities, and smallholders.

-Case study / example: Ongoing initiatives with value chain partners in 2019 include:
+Case study / example: Ongoing initiatives with value chain partners in 2020 include:

-In 2019, we have completed the first full year of our multi-year partnerships with the World Wildlife Fund (WWF).
+In 2020, we have completed the second full year of our multi-year partnerships with the World Wildlife Fund (WWF).

-In the first year of our partnership with WWF, we laid the foundation for advancing innovations in sustainable palm oil production that support forests, wildlife, and long-term community well-being.
+In the first two years of our partnership with WWF, we laid the foundation for advancing innovations in sustainable palm oil production that support forests, wildlife, and longterm community well-being.
 WWF's work synthesized existing research to better understand the relationship between human health, tropical forests, and the threshold at which forests can no longer recover from degradation.
 Additionally, WWF is conducting a review of critical landscapes impacted by deforestation that are also ripe for demonstrating the potential health benefits of forest conservation.
-With this information in hand, we are working with WWF to explore and champion innovations in sustainable landscape initiatives and investments that benefit forests and people.
+With this information in hand, we are working with WWF to explore ways to champion innovations in sustainable landscape initiatives and investments that benefit forests and people.

-Throughout 2019 we also maintained our investment in smallholder projects.
-Through partnerships with Earthworm Foundation's Rurality Project, The Sustainable Trade Initiative, and the University of Wageningen, we have worked with smallholder groups across three regions in Indonesia to:
+Throughout 2020 we also maintained our investment in smallholder projects.
+Through partnerships with Earthworm Foundation's Rurality Project, The Sustainable Trade Initiative, and ACT Commodities we have worked with smallholder groups across three regions in Indonesia to:

-- improve palm oil fruit quality; - train farmers on implementing best management practices; - avoid expansion in areas unsuitable according to RSPO Principles & Criteria; - identify other potential commodities as alternative income generators; and - facilitate farmers in obtaining RSPO certification.
+- improve palm oil fruit quality; - train farmers on implementing best management practices; - avoid expansion in areas unsuitable according to RSPO Principles & Criteria; - · identify other potential commodities as alternative income generators; and - · facilitate farmers in obtaining RSPO certification.

-In 2019, through the above listed efforts, we impacted over 1,000 smallholder palm oil farmers in key Indonesian palm oil growing regions through our on-going NGO collaborations.
+In 2020, through the above listed efforts, we engaged over 2,900 smallholder palm oil farmers in key Indonesian palm oil growing regions through our on-going NGO collaborations to implement best management practices and diversify their sources of income.